Hasmelash95/lol-lore/README.md

 A progress bar below the submit and restart buttons allows users to have steady reminders of how far along they are.

-On clicking "submit answer" after the final question, the quiz area text will be replaced with the external link to the league of legends website (which opens in a new tab), the "restart quiz" button will remain and the score will be displayed below with custom messages depending on the score.
+On clicking "submit answer" after the final question, the quiz area text will be replaced with the external link to the League of Legends website (which opens in a new tab), the "restart quiz" button will remain and the score will be displayed below with custom messages depending on the score.

 ### Skeleton

 (links to wireframes will go here)

+### Surface

+The coloring of the website was chosen with accessibility in mind, ensuring the text stands out against the background.
+The header used the a shade of white (rgb(233, 238, 240)) to stand out against the background image.
+While the main text background used the same color with an opacity of 0.8 while the text color was dark blue for the headings (#243356) and almost-black (#0c1322) for the main text.
+The buttons used the former for their background, although switches to a turquoise shade (rgb(61, 136, 136)) with white text on mouse hover.
+The text color of the labels of the multiple choice selections also switches to turquoise on mouse hover.

+Fonts were imported from Google Fonts.
+Open Sans was used for the body of the text (with a sans-serif backup) while Bitter was used for the headings (with a serif backup).
+The fonts give the site a casual elegance.

+Font awesome icons (a gemstone, to go with the rune theme) were added for the list items and as decoration for the external link at the end.
+A gemstone emoji acts as the favicon icon.

+The alert boxes used plugins from sweetalert2, as they are more visually appealing than the default javascript alerts and are easier for the user to read.